bigskysoftware/htmx/www/content/essays/right-click-view-source.md

 The [#ViewSource](https://en.wikipedia.org/wiki/View-source_URI_scheme) affordance available in browsers allowed people to understand and "own", at least in an informal way, the web in a way that even most FSF-conforming applications could
-not: you had direct access to the "source", or at least _part_ of the source, of the application available, from _within_ the application itself.
+not: you had direct access to the "source", or at least _part_ of the source, of the application available from _within_ the application itself.

 You could copy-and-paste (or save) the "source" (HTML, JavaScript & CSS) and start modifying it, without a complicated